PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 First there is a piece of memory that can be used by the application for data that has a fixed size and lives essentially as long as the application runs.
 It is typically used for constants (e.g. if you want to store the number π, or string constants).
-This is called _static memory_.
+This memory is in the data segment of the application and it is called _static memory_.
 You can do complicated stuff with static memory, but for simplicity, let us assume that you will only want to store constants in static memory.